Vueling

 Cancellations (<14 days notice)

-~2.5% of bookings annuallyEligible if notified within 14 days.
+A small percentage of bookings each yearEligible if notified within 14 days.
 Vueling sometimes rebooks passengers onto later flights the same day — this does not remove your compensation right if the original arrival was delayed by 3+ hours.

 Staff shortages (2022–23)